sumn2u/image_quality_evaluation/README.md

 ## EXAMPLES OF USE

 We can upload the png image from file upload.
-It will then convert the file into `JPEG, WEBP, AVIF and HEIC` formats.
+It will then convert the file into `JPEG, WEBP, AVIF and HEIF` formats.
 From the output fomats it quality metrics such as `MSE, PSNR and SSIM` to compare the results.
 The loading time is also compared to render the image.

 One can use the cameraman.png attached in this project to test the results.

 > **Note**
-> HEIC image are not supported in most of the [browsers](https://caniuse.com/?search=heic) so one might see broken images for unsupported browser.
+> HEIF image are not supported in most of the [browsers](https://caniuse.com/?search=heif) so one might see broken images for unsupported browser.

 ## COPYRIGHT AND LICENSE INFORMATION